 Trouble Signs Indicating Poor Home Construction

-Tips for examining your almost-built or newly built home for signs that its construction was substandard and may contain major defects.
+Tips for examining your almost or recently built home for signs that its construction was substandard and could contain major defects.

-Even newly built homes are rarely perfect.
-Either while construction is still underway or after you've moved in, you may notice minor issues that you can live with, like paint splotches where they shouldn't be, or uneven tile grout.
-Or you may notice major issues -- which may, in legal terms, be considered "construction defects," and likely worth following up on, such as faulty installation of windows or anything else that results in water intrusion.
+Buying a newly built home means it will be fresh, up-to-date, and free of centuries of cobwebs—but it probably won't be perfect.
+Either while construction is still underway or after you've moved in, you might notice issues.
+The minor ones, you can probably live with, like paint splotches where they shouldn't be, or uneven tile grout.
+Major issues could be another matter—in legal terms, "construction defects."
+These are likely worth following up on, such as faulty installation of windows or anything else that results in water intrusion.

-Here are some tips for examining your almost-built or newly built home for signs that its construction was substandard and may contain major defects.
+Below are tips for examining your almost-built or newly built home for signs that its construction was substandard and might contain major defects.

 When to Check Your Newly Constructed Home for Defects

-If a general contractor is building you a custom home, you should ask questions as the work progresses, and should also have the opportunity for an end-of-construction walk-through.
+If a general contractor is building you a custom home, you should ask questions as the work progresses, and make sure to schedule an end-of-construction walk-through.
 If you do not obtain satisfactory answers to your questions along the way, consider bringing an independently hired contractor to attend the walk-through with you.

-If you have already closed on the purchase, and didn't have a chance to inspect the home pre-closing or at the end of construction, it's not too late to take action.
-In fact, some issues – particularly those to do with water intrusion – may not come to your attention until after you have lived in the house for a while (or at least been through a rainstorm or two).
+If you have already closed on the home purchase, and didn't have a chance to inspect it pre-closing or at the end of construction, it's not too late to take action.
+In fact, some issues— particularly those to do with water intrusion—might not come to your attention until after you have lived in the house for a while (or at least been through a rainstorm or two).

 Issues to Look for on the Exterior of Your Newly Constructed Home

-Now let's assume that your home has been finished, and perhaps that you've moved in.
-Here are some ways to examine the quality of the finished product.
+Let's assume that your home has been finished and that you've moved in.
+Here are ways to examine the quality of the finished product.

-Where the siding is a wood product, look for significant waviness of the boards and (if it has rained since the house was built) see if the ends and edges of the boards appear swollen from moisture intrusion.
+If the siding is a wood product, look for significant waviness of the boards and (especially if it has rained since the house was built) see whether the ends and edges of the boards appear swollen from moisture intrusion.
 Inspect wood trim around doors, windows, and other locations to see if joints have opened up or cracks in the wood have developed.
-These conditions may develop over time.
+These conditions can develop over time.

 If you have exterior decks or patios, look for cracks in the walking surfaces and at the intersection between the deck and the wall of the house.

-Problems with your roof are more difficult to observe and require the assistance of a trained professional.
+Problems with your roof are more difficult to observe and normally require the assistance of a trained professional.
 You should not walk on your roof.
 In fact, if the roof is made of tile, you could void the manufacturer's warranty by doing so.
-Watch for signs of water intrusion on the interior ceilings and walls.
+But if you can see portions of your roof from inside, definitely look for loose or missing shingles, or areas that don't seem fully covered.

-Cracks in concrete sidewalks, driveways, garage floors, or retaining walls could indicate that the soils were not properly prepared or that the concrete structures were not properly installed.
+As you walk around outside, look for cracks in concrete sidewalks, driveways, garage floors, or retaining walls.
+These could indicate that the soils were not properly prepared or that the concrete structures were not properly installed.

 Issues to Look for on the Interior of Your Newly Constructed Home